jrusc257/fullstack-template/README.md

 - PHP (with curl enabled)

 ### Installing PHP
 The simplest tutorial I've found is [this guy](https://youtu.be/iW0B9NTId2g), he cuts right to the point on how to install PHP for Windows if you don't have it already.
 If you're working from a Mac machine you'll have to find your own installation instructions, but it should be fairly simple.
+I used PHP v8.0.8 for this exercise.

 Most importantly, in the php.ini file make sure that you have the curl extension enabled (search for the line that contains `extension=curl` and remove the semicolon to uncomment that line and enable the extension).

 ### Installing NodeJS
 NodeJs can be downloaded [here](https://nodejs.org/en/download/).
 Simnply download the installer and execute it to install NodeJs globally.
 The installer will enable Node globally.
+I recommend using v14.17.4, which is the version that they recommend as well.

 ## Running the site
 Before running the site, you will need to use node to install the dependent packages required to run this site.
 To do so, simply open a terminal window to the root folder of this project and run `npm install` (assuming you have already installed NodeJS).